 ... and other keywords that cause a page break, or affect the program on the whole

 Text, images, and links are fair game!
+You can also nest other lists within expandable lists.
 Audio, videos, and charts do not work under expandable lists yet, but support for them is coming soon.

 Numbered Lists